KulikZaneta/Transaction-Service/README.md

 4️⃣ After a successful build, run the command to start the application:
 `mvn spring-boot:run`

+## 🧪  To run the tests: 🧪
+- After building the project, run the following command to execute the tests: `mvn test`
+- Maven will run all the tests automatically.
+The test results will be displayed in the terminal.

 ## 🌐 Usage 🌐

 The application is available at `http://localhost:8080`.
 Use the following endpoints to perform various operations on transactions: